Henry Suzzallo

-Henry Suzzallo (August 22, 1875 – September 25, 1933) was the president of the University of Washington from 1915 to 1926.
+Henry Suzzallo (August 22, 1875 – September 25, 1933) was the 16th president of the University of Washington from 1915 to 1926.
 He later served as director of the National Advisory Committee on Education and president of the Carnegie Foundation for the Advancement of Teaching.

 Biography

 Of Venetian descent, Suzzallo was born in San Jose, California, just after his parents' emigration from the Dalmatia region of the Austrian Empire.
 The surname Suzzallo, whose name in the old country had been Zucalo, is also common in Herzegovina and Montenegro.
 Poor health in his youth resulted in mediocre grades during his primary and secondary education.
-He graduated from the State Normal School in San Jose (now San José State University), and later Stanford University in 1899.
+He graduated from the California State Normal School in San Jose (now San José State University), and later Stanford University in 1899.
 He eventually attended Columbia University Teachers College for graduate school, where he got his master's degree in 1902 and his Ph.D. in 1905.
 His focus was educational sociology.
-He was deputy superintendent of city schools in San Francisco, professor of education at Stanford, and professor of educational sociology at Columbia, before becoming president of the University of Washington in 1915.
+He was principal of an elementary school in Alameda, California, deputy superintendent of city schools in San Francisco, professor of education at San Jose State and Stanford, and professor of educational sociology at Columbia, before becoming president of the University of Washington in 1915.

 "It was there (Columbia) that the Washington regents found him (Suzzallo) in 1915, and he returned to the coast of his birth gladly.
 The University of Pittsburgh tried to lure him east again in 1919, offering to double his salary.
 He refused.
 The Carnegie Foundation, the National Research Council, the English Speaking Union, the Hall of Fame, the Scouts, the International Institute of the University of Heidelberg, and a dozen or so literary, sociological, and scientific societies soon made inroads on his time, recognizing him for a man of creditable character and intelligence; hearing of him from his many friends as one in whom force combined with charm, integrity with flexibility of manner.
 His prime attention, however, he devoted to the institution that was now in his charge" (Time magazine, October 18, 1926).